 The Brooks-Corey parameters for flow through propped and unpropped fractures are specified in the "Fracture Options" panel.
-The parameter "X-curve for open fractures" in that panel allows you to toggle on or off whether open fractures are X-curve (or have the same relative permeability behavior as closed unpropped fractures), and where d is the proppant diameter, $f_b$ and $k{0,b}$ are user-defined constants, and $\phi$ is the porosity (1.0 - $C{pr}$ ).
-If there are multiple different types of proppant present, then d, $f_b$ , and $k{0,b}$ are equal to the volume fraction weighted average of the properties of each type.
+The parameter "X-curve for open fractures" in that panel allows you to toggle on or off whether open fractures are X-curve (or have the same relative permeability behavior as closed unpropped fractures), and the parameter "Maximum relative reduction in residual saturation for open elements" provides additional ability to tune this behavior.